 4. Leverage your community

-User-generated content is often underrated in customer support.
+User-generated content is often underrated when it comes to scaling customer support.
 When you have customers who’d like to share their experience using your product/service and also help other users with their questions, building a community that enables them to do so goes a long way in ensuring queries are answered on time.

 Whenever I had an issue that could not be resolved through the resources/help page – I went to the CF community forum.
 There you may find users who had to solve the same problem as you or just fans of the platform who are ready to help.